This delicious Galette des Rois is the perfect way to finally round off your Christmas festivities!

 - Unroll the first sheet and cut a 20cm circle out of it, then cut a 22cm circle from the second sheet.
 I used a side plate as a guide because I’m not confident enough to do it freehand.
 Put the circles of pastry on baking sheets lined with baking parchment, and put them in the fridge for an hour to chill.

 - After an hour preheat the oven to 200C (180C for a fan oven, Gas 6).

-- Beat the butter with a wooden spoon until it is light and fluffy, then beat in the icing sugar and almonds.
+- Beat the butter with a handheld mixer until it is light and fluffy, then beat in the icing sugar and almonds with a wooden spoon.
 At first it will look like there isn’t enough butter, but keep mixing and it will form a paste.